On this page

 Harmful sexual behaviour

-A very small number of children and young people show harmful sexual behaviour.
+A very small number of children and young people show harmful sexual behaviour3.

 This behaviour might:

-- not be appropriate for the child’s age and stage
+- not be typical and expected for the child’s age and stage of development

 - be between children where there is a big difference in age, developmental ability or power